-Well, generating that kind of loyalty and strong relationships exist between an employer and its employees is exactly what human resources is devoted to.
+Well, generating that kind of loyalty and strong relationships exist between an employer and its employees are exactly what human resources are devoted to.
 Consider Sodexo’s excellent, succinct summary as to why companies offer benefits.

 A good chosen system of remuneration added by a good working system of benefits will increase your competitiveness by recruiting employees, will balance the steadily growing price of manpower in a flexible way and will help to motivate and stabilize the key company workers.